 The blog now covers different disorders, psychological theories, and interventions, such as Positive Psychology.
 Plus other related content that doesn’t solely focus on my experiences.
 Although my experiences still play a big part in Unwanted Life’s content.

-A lot has changed in regards to the direction of Unwanted Life over this first year.
+A lot has changed in regard to the direction of Unwanted Life over this first year.
 At first, I didn’t see the point in adding text to my featured images because, well; I was a total noob when it came to blogging.
 When I finally realised that adding this text was a good idea, if I wanted to get interest from users on Instagram and Pinterest, it took me ages to update Unwanted Life’s featured images, replacing them with every article.
 I don’t recommend it.

 Birthday: My Five Favourite Posts